By Genomelink

 Thomas Alfred Smyth

-Thomas Alfred Smyth (Dec 25, 1832 - Apr 9, 1865) was a brigadier general in the Union Army during the American Civil War.
-He was the last Union general killed in the war and was posthumously promoted to brevet major general.
-Smyth fought in key battles like Gettysburg and Petersburg, leaving a lasting legacy.
+Thomas Alfred Smyth (December 25, 1832 - April 9, 1865) was a brigadier general in the Union Army during the American Civil War.
+He was the last Union general killed in the war, known for his bravery and leadership on the battlefield.
+Smyth emigrated from Ireland to the United States and played a key role in significant battles such as Gettysburg and Petersburg.
+Despite being mortally wounded in combat, he was posthumously promoted to the rank of brevet major general.
+Smyth's legacy as a courageous soldier is remembered in the history of the Civil War.

 Patrick James Smyth

-Patrick James Smyth (1823/1826 - January 12, 1885) was an Irish politician and journalist known as "Nicaragua Smyth."
-He was a Young Irelander in 1848 and later became an Irish Home Rule Member of the UK Parliament.
-Smyth was a hero for rescuing John Mitchel and received the Legion of Honour for his efforts during the Franco-Prussian War.
+Patrick James Smyth (Irish name O'Gowan or Mac Gabhainn; 1823/1826 – January 12, 1885) was an Irish politician and journalist known as "Nicaragua Smyth."
+He was a Young Irelander in 1848 and later became a Member of the UK Parliament.
+Smyth fled to the US after the Young Irelander Rebellion, where he worked as a journalist and rescued John Mitchel from Van Diemen's Land.
+Returning to Ireland, he owned a newspaper and supported Irish Nationalists.
+Smyth was made a chevalier of the Légion d'honneur for his efforts during the Franco-Prussian War.
+He served as an MP for Westmeath and Tipperary, advocating for the repeal of the Act of Union.

 Constantine Joseph Smyth